openiddict/openiddict-core/README.md

 To use OpenIddict, you need to:

-  - **Update your DNX runtime to use the latest RC2 nightly builds**:
+  - **Update your DNX runtime and your ASP.NET 5 packages to use the latest RC2 nightly builds**:
 ```
 dnvm upgrade -u
 ```

-  - **Have an existing project or create a new one** (note: when creating a new project using Visual Studio's default ASP.NET 5 template, using **individual user accounts authentication** is strongly recommended).
+  - **Have an existing project or create a new one**: when creating a new project using Visual Studio's default ASP.NET 5 template, using **individual user accounts authentication** is strongly recommended.
+When updating an existing project, you must provide your own `AccountController` to handle the registration process and the authentication flow.

   - **Add the appropriate MyGet repositories to your NuGet sources**.
 This can be done by adding a new `NuGet.Config` file at the root of your solution: